aalfons/robmed/README.md

 Alfons, A., Ates, N.Y., & Groenen, P.J.F.
 (2022b).
 Robust Mediation Analysis: The `R` Package `robmed`. *Journal of Statistical Software*, **103**(13), 1--45. doi: [10.18637/jss.v103.i13](https://doi.org/10.18637/jss.v103.i13).

+Further discussion on robust mediation analysis can be found in:

+A. Alfons and D.R.
+Schley (2024).
+Robust mediation analysis: What we talk about when we talk about robustness.
+PsyArXiv. doi: [10.31234/osf.io/2hqdy](https://doi.org/10.31234/osf.io/2hqdy).

 ## About ROBMED